cailleanC1C/C1C-Recruitment/docs/ops/WelcomeFlow.md

 # Welcome Flow

 ## Overview
 The welcome questionnaire now runs entirely inside the ticket thread.
 Recruits (or authorized staff) press the persistent **Open questions** button to launch an in-thread wizard, answer each question inline, and submit a single embed summary back to the thread.
 Open questions starts an in-thread wizard (no modal).
-Config key: `ONBOARDING_TAB` (alias: `onboarding.questions_tab`).
+Config key: `ONBOARDING_TAB`.

 ## Flow steps
 1. **Panel posted** – The watcher listens for the welcome greeting phrase (`"awake by reacting with"`) or the 🎫 emoji.
 It reacts 👍 to the greeting and posts a fresh message with the persistent **Open questions** button.